anechol/skeleton-plus/README.md

   `npm install skeleton-plus`

-  With ExpressJs you should use following code:
+  With ExpressJs you should use the following code:

   `app.use('/skeleton-plus', express.static(__dirname + '/node_modules/skeleton-plus/css/'));`